 In the Torchwood episode "Something Borrowed", Ianto has to get Gwen a new wedding dress because she's been impregnated with an alien baby.
 He says the dress is for a friend, but the salesman clearly doesn't believe him.

 Ianto: I'm looking for a wedding dress for my friend.

 Salesman: Ah, of course you are Sir.
 You'd be surprised, we're quite used to men buying for their... friends.

-The Cosby Show used this with Denise asking Cliff if he could examine "a friend" for a possible STD (it provides one of the above page quotes).
+The Cosby Show used this with Denise asking Cliff if he could examine "a friend" for a possible STD.
 Turns out there really was a friend (who only had a minor urinary tract infection)

 Played with in one episode when Bob and Midge thought Kitty was having an affair with Hyde (she was really teaching him how to dance).
 Midge went to talk with Kitty and said she had a friend that was a married mother who was thinking about leaving her family because she was in love with a much younger man.
 Kitty at first thought it was a neighbor but after Midge denied it she assumed it was really Midge going to her for advice.
 She told her to stick with her husband and not think about the other man, and they both agreed that the friend would do that not realizing that they thought the other was having an affair.

 Cleverly subverted in an episode of Randall and Hopkirk (Deceased).
 Marty Hopkirk (a ghost) is suffering from unexplained feelings of nausea and fading.
 Unable to work out what this could be, his still-living partner Jeff Randall goes to the doctor and describes Marty's symptoms as if they were his own.
 The doctor then says, "These aren't your symptoms, Mr. Randall, are they?
 They're of a friend."
 Jeff congratulates him on his deduction, only for the doctor to follow up with "Tell your friend that she's pregnant."